state-alchemists/zrb/docs/getting-started.md

 - You modify the task
 - You run the task

+To learn more about tasks and other concepts, you can visit [the concept section](concepts/README.md).

-Do you know that you can make and deploy a CRUD application without even touching the source code with Zrb?
+BTW, do you know that you can make and deploy a CRUD application without even touching your IDE/text editor?
 Check out [our tutorials](tutorials/README.md) for more cool tricks.

 🔖 [Table of Contents](README.md)